-11. Racist Incidents
+Racist Incidents

 Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and report them in line with LA and Trust protocols.
-These are also recorded on CPOms and DSL/DDSL are alerted.
-Parents are informed of any racist incidents.

-12. Radicalisation and Extremism
+11. Radicalisation and Extremism